 Unlike in Western countries, the chances of suffering from a stroke in India are quite high, due to factors such as dyslipidemia, diabetes, hypertension, and smoking.
 When there is an insufficient flow of blood to your brain, it causes a stroke.
 Researchers have found out that eating potassium-rich foods in your diet can reduce the chances of getting a stroke by 24%.
 They analysed 11 studies, consisting of 127,038 participants.

-60% of your body is made up of water, while 40% of it is inside the cells of your body, in intracellular fluid (ICF).
-The remaining amount is present in the extracellular fluid, found in blood, between the cells, and spinal fluid.
-The concentration of sodium and potassium, two electrolytes, determines the quantity of water in ECF and ICF.
 Potassium is responsible for maintaining water in ICF, while sodium does the same for ECF.
+The constant regulation of the sodium-potassium pump helps to maintain the solute equilibrium and water distribution in between the intracellular and extracellular fluids.
 If there is an imbalance, your cells can burst, swell up, or shrink, as they try to maintain the amount of electrolytes in your body.
 Over time, it causes dehydration, which has a negative impact on your kidneys and heart.
 By eating potassium-rich foods, it maintains the balance of fluids in your body.

 When you consume a diet with processed grains, dairy products, and meat, it creates metabolic acidosis.
 As a result of this, it causes excretion of nitrogen, muscle wasting, and a decrease in mineral density of your bones.
 However, potassium is different, as it keeps the environment in your body alkaline.
 Older people benefit immensely from this nutrient, as it safeguards their muscle mass.
 Also, there was a study which showed that participants who consumed a large intake of potassium were able to maintain more mass of lean tissue.

-However, the mineral can eliminate excess levels of sodium in your body, which decreases blood pressure.
-Studies have shown that consuming supplements of this mineral decreases the blood pressure in your arteries, especially if you are suffering from hypertension.
+However, potassium can eliminate excess levels of sodium in your body, which can decrease blood pressure.
+Studies like the Harvard Health Publishing have pointed out that consuming supplements of this mineral decreases the blood pressure in your arteries, especially if you are suffering from hypertension.
 On average, it reduces the diastolic blood pressure by 4 mm Hg and systolic blood pressure by 6 mm Hg.

 Osteoporosis is a problem where the bones become porous and hollow.
 The main reason for osteoporosis was due to lack of calcium, which is important to maintain the health of your bones.
 Potassium-rich foods such as vegetables and fruits, increase the mineral density of your bones, which prevents osteoporosis.